19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 34 of 2016 wef 25/03/2016]

-(cb) on or after 25 March 2016 from foreign exchange and risk management activities which are carried out in connection with and incidental to any activity mentioned in paragraph (ca); and
+(cb) on or after 25 March 2016 from foreign exchange and risk management activities which are carried out in connection with and incidental to any activity mentioned in paragraph (ca);

 [Act 34 of 2016 wef 25/03/2016]

+[Act 32 of 2019 wef 12/12/2018]

+(cc) on or after 12 December 2018 from the chartering or finance leasing by the approved shipping investment enterprise of any sea‑going ship, for use by the lessee outside the limits of the port of Singapore, if the ship was —

+(i) acquired by an approved related party before or during the period of its approval under subsection (3); and

+(ii) chartered, or leased under a finance lease, by the approved related party to the approved shipping investment enterprise;

+[Act 32 of 2019 wef 12/12/2018]

+(cd) on or after 12 December 2018 from foreign exchange and risk management activities that are carried out in connection with and incidental to an activity mentioned in paragraph (cc); and

+[Act 32 of 2019 wef 12/12/2018]

 (d) on or after 1st June 2011 from —